Cult-of-Nerds/CultofNerdsWebServer/README.md

 # CultofNerdsWebServer
 Link: https://cult-of-nerds.github.io/CultofNerdsWebServer/
-For more information and a roadmap visit the wiki.
+For more information, a roadmap and Web Server links visit the wiki.